BurcutDragos/A-gesture-controlled-music-player-project-implementing-interactive-controls-with-Python-and-OpenCV/README.md

 * Support for different media formats (e.g., .wav, .flac).
 * Implementing improved error handling and user feedback.

+## Contributing:
+1. Fork the repository.
+2. Create a new branch: <b>git checkout -b my-feature-branch</b>
+3. Make your changes and commit them: <b>git commit -m 'Add some feature'</b>
+4. Push to the branch: <b>git push origin my-feature-branch</b>
+5. Submit a pull request.

 ## License:
 This project is licensed under the GPL-3.0 License - see the LICENSE file for details.

 ## Authors:
 Burcut Ioan Dragos, Burcut Vasile Cezar.

+## Acknowledgments:
+* Thanks to OpenAI for providing assistance in the development of this project.
+* Special thanks to the developers of TensorFlow, OpenCV, and other open-source projects used in this application.